 Explaining ice hockey jargon: An apple, a biscuit and a cherry picker | CNN

 The surface of a skating rink will often have a micro-thin layer of water.
-This reduces drag for anything which travels over it, such as a player on skates or even a puck.
+This reduces drag for anything that travels over it, such as a player on skates or even a puck.
 With players slaking around at speeds of 45 km/h and then launching the puck, it can propel it at speeds around 166km/h

 Field Hockey